dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

 1. Indicating the presence of an index canister for ICRC-1 tokens through ledger metadata.
 2. Defining a minimal interface for the index canister to facilitate querying transaction history in a consistent manner.

-This standard aims to improve interoperability, simplify wallet integrations, and enable token-related applications to reliably access transaction histories.
+This draft standard aims to improve interoperability, simplify wallet integrations, and enable token-related applications to reliably access transaction histories.
+It will act as a placeholder and documentation source until a more comprehensive standard for index canisters will be developed.

 ## 2. Metadata